Mobile phone: Software platforms

-Feature phones have basic software platforms.
-Smartphones have advanced software platforms.
-Android OS has been the best-selling OS worldwide on smartphones since 2011.
-As of March 2025, Android OS had 71.9% of the overall market share, while the second-largest, iOS, had 27.7%.
+Feature phones have basic software platforms whilst smartphones have a fully-featured operating system (commonly abbreviated to an OS), with the two most-used platforms being Android and iOS.
+Of the two, Android has been the best-selling system worldwide on smartphones since 2011, and as of March 2025, Android had 71.9% of the overall market share, while iOS had 27.7%.

 Mobile app

 A mobile app is a computer program designed to run on a mobile device, such as a smartphone.
 The term "app" is a shortening of the term "software application".